jjdblast/bigdata-pipeline_wiki/Environment-Setup.md

-## Setup the Flux Environment

-### Install VirtualBox, boot2docker, and Docker from USB or Internet
+## Install VirtualBox, boot2docker, and Docker from USB or Internet
 ### From USB
 * Install `<USB_DRIVE>/pipeline/Boot2Docker-1.7.1.pkg` (MacOS X) or `docker-install.exe` (Windows)
 * Copy `<USB_DRIVE>/pipeline/boot2docker.iso` from the USB to `/Users/<user-name>/pipeline/` on your laptop.